 - Address: 37 Fuzhou Road, near Sichuan Zhong Road ｜ 福州路37号近四川中路

 - Telephone: 021-6323-5053

-- Description : The Captain Hostel is in a 1920s art-deco building within walking distance to the Bund, Nanjing Road, People's Square and Yuyuan Garden.
-With "Special-Class" for those with a higher budget and "Sailor Bunks" for backpackers, the hotel can serve all types of needs.
-Visit Noah's, their rooftop bar, that affords a fantastic view of the Huang Pu River, the Shanghai skyline and Pudong.
+- Description : The Captain Hostel is in a 1920s art-deco building within walking distance to the Bund, Nanjing Road, People's Square, and Yuyuan Garden.
+With "Special Class" for those with a higher budget and "Sailor Bunks" for backpackers, the hotel can serve all types of needs.
+Visit Noah's, its rooftop bar, that affords a fantastic view of the Huang Pu River, the Shanghai skyline and Pudong.